lupascugabrielcristian/stockfish-server/readme.md

 A small flask web server will send and receive moves and commands to the Stockfish engine.
 If is the case nginx proxy server will be put in place before the web server.
 This should run on local wifi network but also on a dedicated server out on the internet.
 In that case is recomended to use the proxy with SSL on.
 This server is supossed to work together with any kind of a small interface where one can type his move and the computer move

 ## Setup
-pyenv install -v 3.8.0
-pyenv virtualenv 3.8.0 stockfish pyenv activate stockfish pip install --upgrade pip pip install stockfish
+* To install pyenv vezi [[pyenv]] pyenv install -v 3.9.12 pyenv virtualenv 3.9.12 stockfish pyenv activate stockfish pip install --upgrade pip pip install -r requirements.txt

 ## Testing
 test_stockfish_wrapper.py is standalone python script that can take turns to play a game of chess against the engine